Orckestra/orc-shared/README.md

 ### `localeFactory(supportedLocales)`

 Usually not used directly, as it is included in state stores created with `buildstate`.
 This factory creates a locale reducer from a list of supported locales.
 This reducer will initially set the selected locale to the first supported locale, and accepts actions to set it to any other.
+Actions to set unsupported locales will be ignored.

-`supportedLocales`: An array of IANA language tags, designating which locales are to be supported.
+`supportedLocales`: An array of IETF language tags, designating which locales are to be supported.

 ## Selectors